Knowledge Hub

 Entire agreement clauses in commercial contracts

-What are entire agreement clause?
+What is an entire agreement clause?

 EA clauses are designed to ensure that the arrangements that have been agreed between the parties is limited to what is actually written in the contract and nothing more.